Berwickshire: History

 Between the late tenth and early eleventh centuries, the land between the rivers Forth and Tweed came under Scottish control.
 The town of Berwick-upon-Tweed was made a royal burgh by David I (reigned 1124–1153), and it would appear that the shire of Berwick, or Berwickshire, was also created during David's reign.
 The shire covered the town of Berwick plus a largely rural area to the north-west of it, and corresponded to the medieval province of Merse.

 After the town of Berwick had finally been ceded to English control in 1482, the functions of the county town (principally holding the sheriff court) were initially shared between Duns and Lauder, until 1596 when Greenlaw was declared the county town by James VI.
 In 1661 the county town was moved to Duns, but in 1696 it was moved back to Greenlaw.

 Commissioners of Supply were established for each Scottish shire in 1667.
 County Hall was built at Greenlaw in 1829 to serve as the courthouse and meeting place for the commissioners, replacing an earlier building on an adjoining site.
 The building was paid for by William Purves-Hume-Campbell of Purves Hall, near Greenlaw, who was keen for Greenlaw to retain its position as county town.
 However, Greenlaw remained a very small town, and Duns was clearly the larger town by the nineteenth century.
-In 1853 an Act of Parliament was passed allowing the courts and commissioners' meetings to be held at Duns as well as at Greenlaw.
+In 1853 an act of Parliament, the Berwickshire Courts Act 1853 (16 & 17 Vict. c.
+27) was passed allowing the courts and commissioners' meetings to be held at Duns as well as at Greenlaw.
 Another courthouse, known as County Buildings, was subsequently built at 8 Newtown Street in Duns in 1856.

-County Council
+County council

 Elected county councils were established in 1890 under the Local Government (Scotland) Act 1889, taking over most of the functions of the commissioners.
 Berwickshire County Council held its first meeting on 22 May 1890 at County Hall in Greenlaw, when it decided by 18 votes to 12 that all subsequent meetings should be held at Duns.
 The county council therefore based itself at the County Buildings in Duns, sharing the premises with its continuing use as a sheriff court.
 The county council subsequently established additional offices in various converted houses along Newtown Street.
 A modern extension was added to County Buildings in 1967.

 Greenlaw was still considered the official county town after 1890, despite the county council meeting in Duns and courts being held at both towns.
 An Act of Parliament in 1903 finally revoked Greenlaw's status as county town and declared Duns to be the county town for all purposes.

 At the time of the county council's abolition in 1975, Berwickshire contained four burghs and three districts: